 Q Burke Mountain

 Spending a little extra time on the road will mean lots of extra time on the slopes.
 With 55 trails and glades located just seven miles off of Interstate 91, Burke Mountain is one of the quickest, easiest drives to a Vermont skiing experience.
 It’s an all-interstate 3-hour drive from the heart of Boston, 3.5 hours from Hartford, and only 2.5 hours from both Montreal and Portsmouth.
 Flying in to Burlington?
 Give us a call for shuttle availability to and from the Burlington Airport.

 Smugglers’ Notch Resort

-Visitors will enjoy ease of access to Smugglers’ Notch Resort with convenient airline gateways in Montreal, Boston and Burlington, and airport transfer arrangements from Burlington to the Resort easily booked at the time of reservation.
-Transfers can also be arranged from the train station in Essex Junction.
+Visitors will enjoy ease of access to Smugglers’ Notch Resort with convenient airline gateways in Burlington, Montreal, and Boston, and airport transfer arrangements from Burlington to the Resort easily booked at the time of reservation.
+Transfers can also be arranged from the Amtrak train station in Essex Junction.
 For guests wishing to have a car accessible, Smugglers’ offers special rates with Thrifty Car Rental.
-At the resort, guests can easily go car-free: getting around is simple on the complimentary on-demand shuttle service operating within the Resort Village, while the Mountain Shuttle loops between the Village and the upper mountain base area.
+At the resort, guests can easily go car-free: a complimentary on-call shuttle service operates within the Resort Village, while the Mountain Shuttle loops between the Village and the upper mountain base area.